Tic, Tic Tac

-"Tic, Tic Tac" is a song by Brazilian band Carrapicho.
-It was released in June 1996 as the lead single from the album Festa do boi bumba, which was later certified Platinum disc in France.
+«Tic, Tic Tac» is a song by Brazilian band Carrapicho.
+It was released in June 1996 as the lead single from the album «Festa do boi bumba», which was later certified Platinum disc in France.
 The song was also recorded by Chilli featuring Carrapicho and released in May 1997.
 The original version charted in Belgium, France, Netherlands and Spain.
-The remixed version, produced by Frank Farian, charted in Austria, Canada, Germany, Norway, Sweden, Switzerland, and the United Kingdom.
+The remixed version, produced by Frank Farian, charted in Austria, Canada, Germany, Norway, Portugal, Sweden, Switzerland, and the United Kingdom.

+Russian singer Murat Nasyrov performed his cover with other lyrics «The Boy Wants [to Go] to Tambov» («Мальчик хочет в Тамбов») in 1997.

 Background and releases

 It was a song originally produced for the Folkloric Festival of Parintins in 1992, in Brazil, exalting the greatness and strength of the Amazon River.
-In the middle of 1994 a musical group from the Amazon region called Carrapicho recorded the music in solo version and was later discovered by the French singer Patrick Bruel who participated in the production and dissemination in his home country,.
+In the middle of 1994 a musical group from the Amazon region called Carrapicho recorded the music in solo version and was later discovered by the French singer Patrick Bruel who participated in the production and dissemination in his home country.
 The song was sponsored by TF1 in France and became one of the major summer hits.
 In the music video, the band sing "Tic, Tic Tac" on a boat while performing a group choreography.

 The original version even topped the chart in France for three weeks, becoming at the time one of the first two singles certified Diamond.

 In late 1996, French TV host Sophie Favier covered the song in French-language with other lyrics under the title "Il me tape sur les nerfs...".
 Her version peaked at #31 in France and #16 in Belgium (Wallonia).

 In 1997, the song was covered by Fruit De La Passion, and in the same year the song finally became a success in Brazil, its country of origin.
 In the same year, the song was covered using original lyrics and released as a single by singer Murat Nasyrov, titled Mal'chik hochet v Tambov (The Boy Wants to go to Tambov).
 His version became a massive hit in Russia and received a Golden Gramophone Award in 1997.

 In Brazil, the song was performed for the first time in 1996 on a national network on the Domingo Legal (SBT) program, under the presentation of Augusto Liberato (Gugu), who invited the group to perform on their program after having heard and verified the success of the group in Europe when traveling on vacation.